wp-plugins/hashtagger/readme.txt

 When showing a post all #hastags are automatically converted to links leading to the corresponding tag archive page.

-Use duplicate ##hashes to tell the plugin that this word should not be converted into a tag.
-Duplicate hashes are replaced by a single hash when showing the post.

-Use +#hashtag to only link to a tag archive page without adding "hashtag" as tag to the post.
-When showing the post the link is showed as "#hashtag" (without "+").
-If the tag does not exist the text remains unchanged and no link is created.

-Additional CSS Class(es) to add to the #hashtag links can be configured on the plugins setting page.

 **Caution:** It is not necessary to generally adapt existing posts, because their tags stay unchanged.
 But keep in mind that on saving a post all existing tas are **removed** and replaced by the tags found in your post! **This behavior can be changed in the Plugin Settings Area.**

 = @usernames =

 The usage of @usernames can be activated optionally. @usernames can link either to the Users Profile Page or to the Users Website.
 If the username does not exist the text remains unchanged and no link is created.

-Use @@username to avoid link creation.
-When showing the post this is displayed as "@username" without link.

-Additional CSS Class(es) to add to the @username links can be configured on the plugins setting page.

 Optionally @nicknames can be used instead of @usernames.
 This is **recommended to enhance security** ([read more](http://smartware.cc/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)).
 Although using @nicknames is the better option, the default is @usernames for compatibility to Plugin versions prior 2.1.

-= Post Types and Section Types =

-In the plugins Settings you can define where #hashtags and @usernames should be processed.
-It is possible to use them on Posts, on Pages and on Custom Post Types within Content, Title and Excerpt.
-Activate only the Post Types and Section Types you want to be processed to avoid unnecessary processing for best performance.

 = Languages =